TheKamboy/easy-discord-updater/README.md

 # Easy Discord Updater (for Linux)

 > [!NOTE]
 > This isn't ready yet lol

 Do you use a Linux Distribution that isn't support by Discord?
 Do you hate having to wait for your Linux Distribution to update Discord?

 Then check out my project here, because you are in the same boat as me!

+## How to install

+idk yet wait til this is done